AutodeskGames/stingray-docs/source/stingray_help/reference/platform_support.md

 ![UPDATED](../images/updated.png)

-Anyone can use Stingray to create projects that run on Windows PC, iOS and Android.
-If you are licensed by Sony as a PlayStation 4 developer, or by Microsoft as an Xbox One developer, you can also create projects for these consoles.
+Anyone can use Stingray to create projects that run on Windows PC, iOS, and Android.
+If you're licensed by Sony as a PlayStation 4 developer, or by Microsoft as an Xbox One developer, you can also create projects for these consoles.

 This page describes the models of mobile and VR devices that Stingray supports.